 Our Giftedness Assessments

 We would be happy to discuss the type of giftedness testing you are looking for for yourself or your child and what questions you hope to get answered.
-We can also discuss testing or diagnosing giftedness in general and its opportunities and challenges more generally.
-Contact us anytime.
+We can also discuss testing or diagnosing giftedness in general and its opportunities and challenges.
+Contact us or schedule a consultation anytime.

 author avatar